 You must be able to prove that you have enough money to support your UK studies.
 This varies from student to student so do not assume you know how much you need but use our simple Finance IHS Visa fees information sheet leaflet to work out the exact amount.
-In essence you will need:

 4) Proof of progress/academic qualifications as stated on your CAS *

-You will need to include the transcripts and certificates of any qualifications (or English Language assessments) that are listed on your CAS statement and/or the Checklist that will be generated once you submit your online visa application
+You will need to include the transcripts and certificates of any qualifications (or English Language assessments) that are listed on your CAS statement and/or the Checklist that will be generated once you submit your online visa application.

 5) Academic Technology Approval Scheme (ATAS) certificate (if applicable)

 Certain postgraduate courses within science, engineering or technology disciplines may need to apply for an ATAS Certificate.
 You will need this Certificate for your visa to be granted and to enable you to enrol.
 Your offer letter/CAS from the University will state if you need to do this.
-If it is not listed on your offer you should not need one.
-Further information on ATAS and how to apply if necessary can be found via the ATAS tab below.
+If it is not listed on your CAS you should not need one.
+Further information on ATAS and how to apply if necessary, can be found via the ATAS tab below.

 6) TB test (if applicable)

 Applicants from some countries, who are coming to the UK for more than 6 months, will need to take a TB test before applying for their visa.
-You can find a full list of guidance and UKVI approved clinics on the Gov.UK website
+You can find a full list of guidance and UKVI approved clinics on the Gov.UK website.

-7) Credit or debit card to pay the Visa application fee and Immigration Health Surcharge (IHS) payment as part of the online application process
+7) Credit or debit card to pay the Visa application fee and Immigration Health Surcharge (IHS) payment as part of the online application process.

-You will need to complete an online Student visa application form on the Gov.uk website
+You will need to complete an online Student visa application form on the Gov.uk website.

 Once you have completed your personal information on the form, you will be directed to pay for the Immigration Health Surcharge (IHS).
 This is compulsory and payable immediately by debit or credit card.
 You cannot progress and submit your application until it is paid.
 You can work out how much you can expect to pay in the Finance IHS Visa fees information sheet.

-If you do not enter this code you will have to collect from somewhere else and it could be quite difficult to get there on public transport.
+If you do not enter this code, you will have to collect from somewhere else and it could be quite difficult to get there on public transport.
 Having your visa card sent to the University also enables us to help you should the card be delayed or missing.
 Please note that the ACL code is ONLY applicable for Student Route applications.

 N.B.
 In the unlikely situation that you not able to make an online application in your home country, you will need to print out and complete a VAF2 application form.
 You will need to take this completed form to your appointment in the VAC as per the next tab.
-You can find the form and further guidance on the Gov.uk website
+You can find the form and further guidance on the Gov.uk website.

 During this appointment you will be asked to submit your biometric information (have photographs and your fingerprints taken), your documents will be checked to make sure they have been uploaded (take these with you) and you will usually have a short interview- referred to as a Credibility Interview.

 If, after you make your initial application, you should be called for a second interview please contact the International @Campuslife team so that they can offer you further guidance.

-Once you have attended your appointment at the Visa Application Centre, you will be given confirmation that you attended your appointment and, in a small number of cases, you may be asked for forward any additional documents needed via email.
+Once you have attended your appointment at the Visa Application Centre, you will be given confirmation that you attended your appointment and, in a small number of cases, you may be asked to forward any additional documents needed via email.